Umbra-Domini/pico-flash/README.md

 - The script installs a udev rule on first run so Pico drives mount writable.
 If you skip the sudo prompt, the copy steps may fail with a read-only filesystem error.
 - If you have multiple CircuitPython `.uf2` files in the repo folder, the script will prompt you to pick one.
+- In Setup Mode, downloading a file to desktop will automatically append a timestamp to the filename if a file with that name already exists on your desktop.
 - Tested on Ubuntu 22.04 / 24.04 with Pico 2 W.

 ---